What it is

 - Go without the laptop and headphones at least some of the time

-- Learn the names of the staff and the other regulars
+- Learn the names of the staff and the other regulars, and let them learn yours

 - If you run a space, give people reasons to linger: real seating, a bulletin board, board games